 (#3927)Information of SCS Descriptor elements of established SCS streams with the current AP MLD.

 (#3927)Information of MSCS Descriptor element of established MSCS and the corresponding UP{tuple} with the current AP MLD.

-NOTE 1 – The WinStartO of each existing DL block ack agreement ensures the target AP MLD does not exceed the reordering buffer window of the non-AP MLD.
+(#235)The EPCS authorization information (included in the dot11InterworkingEntry) and the EPCS priority access state (enabled, torn down).NOTE 1 – The WinStartO of each existing DL block ack agreement ensures the target AP MLD does not exceed the reordering buffer window of the non-AP MLD.

 NOTE 2 – TBD on the agreed buffer size with the target AP MLD.